 If you’re delivering locally and can’t do it every day or as orders come in, define specific delivery days or times.
 Make sure you communicate this with your customers before, during, and after their purchase.

 Some options to consider are same-day delivery, next-day delivery, or two-to-three-day delivery.
 Anything longer may not make sense for the local delivery shopper.
-The faster you can get products into your customers’ hands, the more you can charge for this service.
-You might also want to consider setting up your delivery schedule based on neighborhood, especially if serving a large geographic area.

 There are lots of ways to deliver orders, and it will mostly depend on your location and delivery zone.
 While motor vehicles may be the first method that comes to mind, you can also fulfill local delivery orders by bike or on foot, which could be faster in some areas, depending on traffic.